 Long term absence puts students at risk of loneliness and social isolation.
 We research these issues and believe that inclusive technology can solve them.

 AV1 is our telepresence robot that ensures no student misses a class, break time or conversation with friends.
 It is more than remote learning – it is the next best thing to being there in person.

-A child or young person might use AV1 for reasons such as:
+A child or young person might require inclusive distance learning for reasons such as: